 In December 2020, the pension fund agreement was amended in order to, among other changes, convert the complementary defined benefit plan into a defined contribution plan for participants not yet beneficiaries, thus eliminating the actuarial and financial risks related to those participants.
-This transaction has since been subject to dispute involving the pension fund's supervisory authority, Autoridade de Supervisão de Seguros e Fundos de Pensões ("ASF"), and a number of participants.
-Although the Issuer considers that the transaction fulfilled all applicable legal requirements, there is the risk of litigation over the status of the converted plan and responsibility for its actuarial and financial risks.
+As per further authorisation issued by the pension fund's supervisory authority, Autoridade de Supervisão de Seguros e Fundos de Pensões ("ASF"), the conversion documentation was amended in 11 February 2022 and the consolidated version published by ASF on its website.
+As of this date, no current active issues or claims are known to the Bank in relation to this conversion process, but the Issuer cannot rule out the risk of litigation in the future.